 While its mosque–cathedral Mezquita still reminds us that Córdoba once was the greatest metropolis west of Constantinople, the city doesn’t fail to impress even centuries later.
 As one of the most charming Spanish cities, Córdoba is a must see – whether you’re exploring the whole country, or just the Andalusian region.
 The city boast colors, stunning Islamic architecture and picturesque cobblestone alleys with potted plants.
-One day may not seem much, but you can still manage to visit all the greatest sights, eat as many regional tapas and still have time to explore its hidden plazas and flower-filled patios.
+One day in Córdoba may not seem much, but you can still manage to visit all the greatest sights, eat as many regional tapas and still have time to explore its hidden plazas and flower-filled patios.

 What’s the best time to visit Córdoba?